 How Should Innervate be used?

+Ideally Innervate should be pre-planned and/or called for just like a good tank calls for externals to be used on them.
+I advocate for a mix of both - plan out Innervate usage based on mechanics, and have the healer it is assigned to call for it exactly when they are ready.
+As alluded to above, it should be used in high damage situations, and the healer it is cast on should spam their highest healing per second spells during it, regardless of mana cost (since the cost is free during Innervate).
+Each healer should figured out for themselves what the rotation is - most classes have some discussion on what that should be in the Reddit thread above.
 Healers who want to call for Innervate and are new to tracking other players spells have many options for tracking when Innervate is available.
 One good one is using Exorsus Raid Tools.
 Many guilds will already require their raiders to have this addon installed, and it has a raid cooldown module.
 Simply select Innervate as the only spell you want to track and position the module where you want it on your screen.
 When you might want Innervate, spot the player(s) who have it off cooldown and call for it to be used on you.

+Why go through all this effort?
+Because the benefit nets you an extra raid cooldown that can be similar in value to a major healing cooldown like Tranquility, whereas right now your raid might be getting the equivalent of an extra Ancient Mana Potion for a Restoration Druid.
 Having Restoration Druids just cast Innervate on themselves or telling a Restoration/Balance Druid to just cast it on cooldown on a certain player is a big waste in healing potential, especially if the healer it is cast on does not track it and react accordingly.
 A small bit of effort can optimize Innervate usage in your raid for a great deal of benefit.